Skip to contents

 nrow=1 )

-The first step is to compute differential expression.
-In this example, we build the design matrix automatically from the Condition variable in the metadata and define the contrast Senescent - Proliferative.
+The first step is the quantification of differential expression.
+Here, a design matrix (as defined by the limma package) is automatically constructed from the Condition variable in the metadata, defining the contrast Senescent - Proliferative.
 Internally, this fits a linear model without an intercept, enabling quick comparison between levels of a categorical variable.

 # Build design matrix from variables (Condition) and apply a contrast.